 All of our resources have been created with the help of people living with CF and parents of children who have taken part in trials.

 We worked with people with CF, their families and clinicians to create three booklets on transplant.
 One booklet is for people with CF going through the transplant process, one is for partners and families of people with CF, and the other is for families and carers of children with the condition.

 Treatments, therapies and care

-This factsheet addresses some of the impacts of Kaftrio, for those who are eligible for the treatment as well as those who will not be able to benefit from it.
-It includes information about dealing with mixed emotions, managing physical changes, the reactions of family and friends, and other possible impacts of the new treatment.
+This factsheet contains information for people with CF and their families, whether they are taking Kaftrio or not.
+It includes information about dealing with mixed emotions, managing changes, the reactions of family and friends, and other possible impacts of the Kaftrio.

 Home intravenous therapy factsheet

 This factsheet addresses some questions you may have about home intravenous antibiotic treatment for treating cystic fibrosis and compares the advantages and disadvantages of home IVs compared to those given in hospital.